stephenrdoyle/stephenrdoyle/team/_posts/2021-10-17-stephen-doyle.md

 Stephen's first postdoctoral postion was in the Nematode Functional Genomics group led by [Warwick Grant] at [La Trobe University] in Melbourne, Australia.
 Here, Stephen focused on the genetic analysis of sub-optimal responses by *Onchocerca volvulus* to ivermectin.
-This work led to the first genome-wide comparative analysis between "good" and "poor" responders in Ghana and Cameroon, revealing multiple but distinct genetic signations of selection differentiating response types.
+This work led to the first genome-wide comparative analysis between "good" and "poor" responders in Ghana and Cameroon, revealing multiple but distinct genetic signatures of selection differentiating response types.

 Stephen received his PhD in Genetics at La Trobe University in 2011.